arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.opta-analog-expansion-plc-ide/content.md

 |      Analog output voltage      |                 0...11 V                  |
 |      Analog output current      |                 0...25 mA                 |

 ***Due to power dissipation limitations, it is recommended to have up to 2 channels set at output at the same time.
-At 25°C of ambient temperature, all the 8x channels set as outputs have been tested at the same time while outputting more than 24 mA at 10 V each (>0.24W per channel).***
+At 25°C of ambient temperature, all the 8x channels set as outputs have been tested at the same time while outputting more than 24 mA at 10 V each (>0.24 W per channel).***

 ### Analog Voltage Output Mode